 20% of eligible expenses, up to a maximum of $100 for 2013, will be reimbursed.
 The maximum eligible expense will increase by $100 each year until it reaches $500 in 2017.
 This will provide a tax credit of up to $100 per child in 2017, for families with an income of $130,000 or less.

 For a young person with an impairment, an additional tax credit equivalent to the maximum tax credit will be paid once a minimum of 25% of the maximum eligible expense has been paid.

 Refundable tax credit for seniors for stays in functional rehabilitation transition units - news release on QC website.

-Eligible costs are for work done by a qualified contractor under a contract entered into after March 17, 2016 and before April 1, 2017.
-Qualified expenditures must be paid by an individual before October 1, 2017.
-The EcoRenov tax credit was for work done by a qualified contractor under a contract entered into after October 7, 2013 and before November 4, 2014.
+Eligible costs are for work done by a qualified contractor under a contract entered into after March 17, 2016 and before April 1, 2017 (now April 1, 2018).
+Qualified expenditures must be paid by an individual before October 1, 2017 (now December 31, 2018).

 The work must have a positive environmental impact or improve the dwelling's energy efficiency.
 Both principal residences and cottages are eligible dwellings for the tax credit, provided the cottage is suitable for year-round occupancy.
 The initial construction of the dwelling must have been completed before January 1, 2016.